openknowledge/kafka-api-showcase/README.md

 $ docker-compose up --build
 ```

+Wait for a message log similar to this:

+> kafka-reactive-messaging-consumer_1  | [AUDIT   ] CWWKF0011I: The defaultServer server is ready to run a smarter planet.
+The defaultServer server started in 35.800 seconds.

+> kafka-reactive-messaging-producer_1  | [AUDIT   ] CWWKF0011I: The defaultServer server is ready to run a smarter planet.
+The defaultServer server started in 36.693 seconds.

+If everything worked the producers start sending messages automatically every 2s.
+Additionally a custom message can be send by by calling `http://localhost:9080/kafka-reactive-messaging-producer/api/messages?msg=<custom message>`

 ## Resolving issues

 Sometimes it may happen that the containers did not stop as expected when trying to stop the pipeline early.
 This may